 Current translational research efforts in the Section include: 1) Defining the effects of certain natural compounds on leukemia cells, 2) Determining the relationship of Vitamin B6 on several outcome variables in children with Sickle Cell Anemia, and 3) Epidemiology of liver tumors and obesity in children treated for leukemia.

 Drs.
-Ducore, Yoon, and Zwerdling serve as the pediatric hematology/oncology and stem cell transplant physicians for the University.
-Other support staff include 7 nurse coordinators, 2 data managers, 1 hemophilia case coordinator, and 2 social workers.
+Balagtas, Ducore, Pawar and Chung serve as the pediatric hematology/oncology physicians for the University.
+Other support staff include 5 nurse coordinators, 2 data managers, 1 hemophilia case coordinator, 2 nurse practitioners, and 2 social workers.